mtumilowicz/groovy258-category-mixin-runtime-metaprogramming-workshop/README.md

 _Reference_: http://docs.groovy-lang.org/latest/html/api/groovy/lang/ExpandoMetaClass.html

 # runtime metaprogramming
-* ExpandoMetaClass is a MetaClass that behaves like an Expando, allowing the addition or replacement of methods, properties and constructors on the fly.
-    * Just as an ordinary class defines the behavior of certain objects, a metaclass defines the behavior of certain classes and their instances
+* allows altering the class model and the behavior of a program at runtime
-    * MetaClassImpl - Allows methods to be dynamically added to existing classes at runtime
-    * A MetaClass within Groovy defines the behaviour of any given Groovy or Java class.
+* `MetaClass`, `MetaClassImpl` defines the behaviour of any given Groovy or Java class
-        * getMethods()
-        * getProperty​(Class sender, Object receiver, String property, boolean isCallToSuper, boolean fromInsideClass)
-        * invokeMethod​(Class sender, Object receiver, String methodName, Object[] arguments, boolean isCallToSuper, boolean fromInsideClass)
     ```
-    * All method calls from Groovy code go through the meta class
-    * The MetaClass interface defines two parts.
-The client API, which is defined via the extend MetaObjectProtocol
-  interface and the contract with the Groovy runtime system
     // Goal = to be able to simply write "1.m + 20.cm - 8.mm"
     Number.metaClass {
         getMm = { delegate          }